DigitalPublishingToolkit/TOD51Archiving_Activism/md/02Chapter1.md

 activist networks.
 Nevertheless, the authors note some persistent
-problems: the lack of time and resources for use in archiving; the tendency of disabled activists to prioritize actions in the now over archiving the records of the movement their cultural production, the lack of continuity in the maintenance and ownership of the digital platforms used for preservation and transmission.
+problems: the lack of time and resources for use in archiving; the tendency of disabled activists to prioritize actions in the now over archiving the records of the movement's cultural production, the lack of continuity in the maintenance and ownership of the digital platforms used for preservation and transmission.
 The authors explore in this light the challenges and opportunities offered by the digital for